tharnyelilvannan/tharnyelilvannan/README.md

 # Hello!
 I'm Tharny. 👋
-I'm a third-year Software Engineering student at McMaster University.
+I'm a third-year Software Engineering student at McMaster University with a passion for embedded programming, machine learning, full stack web development, robotics, and DevOps.

 ## About Me
 I love baking (especially cupcakes), doing henna, and learning new languages!
 I'm currently learning French, Tamil and ASL.